 St. Charles Elementary School is a private middle school in San Carlos.
-The principal of St. Charles Elementary School is Mrs. Maureen Grazioli and can be contacted at firstname.lastname@example.org.
-310 children attend St. Charles Elementary School and are mostly White, non-Hispanic; Hispanic; and Asian.
-The ratio of students to teachers at St. Charles Elementary School is 23:1.
+The principal of St. Charles Elementary School is Mrs. Maureen Grazioli and can be contacted at email@example.com.
+310 students attend St. Charles Elementary School and identify primarily as White, non-Hispanic; Hispanic; and Asian.
+The student to teacher ratio at St. Charles Elementary School is 23:1.
 Central Middle School is one of the nearest middle schools.

 - Ceramics sculpture

 - Computer arts

 - Theater drama

 I went here granted this was 25 years ago.
 I'm hoping things have changed.
 I remember my first grade teacher Mr. Oliver hit me.
 My classmates made fun of me because I was brown and had a difficult name to pronounce.
 None of the teachers or anyone from the administration cared that I was picked on.
 I was not Catholic and was made to feel like I was not good enough to be at the school.

 First I will say that my child loves this school and the teachers.
 I feel that the principal is the best thing that has happened to this school.
 She is committed to the education well being and overall attitude of the students.
 I will say there is a very strong positive parent involvement however the clique factor here is HUGE regardless of how much or how little you are involved.